DaoCloud/dao/man/docker-build.1.md

     docker build github.com/scollier/purpletest

-Note: You can set an arbitrary Git repository via the `git://` scheme.
+Note: You can set an arbitrary Git repository via the `git://` schema.

 ## Building an image using a URL to a tarball'ed context